aashishdugar/linear_regression/README.md

-# linear_regression
+# Linear Regression w/ Gradient Descent
-Linear Regression w/ further implementation of Gradient Descent.
+This program shows how step by step Linear Regression happens with a break down of each step in different functions, followed by an implementation of Regular/Batch/Stochastic Gradient Descent.

+Now t